Bugusers/Java-Pro-Course/README.md

 - **printStringMultipleTimes(String text, int count):** A function that prints a given string a specified number of times.

 - **isLeapYear(int year):** A function that checks if a year is a leap year based on specified conditions.

+### Homework №7 String and char

+This homework assignment focuses on string manipulation tasks in Java.
+You will be implementing methods to find symbol occurrences, word positions, reverse strings, check for palindromes, and play a word guessing game.

+- **Task 1**: Find Symbol Occurrences: Implement a method findSymbolOccurance(String source, char symbol) that counts the number of times a given symbol (symbol) appears in a given string (source).

+- **Task 2**: Find Word Position: Implement a method findWordPosition(String source, String target) that finds the index of the first occurrence of a given target string (target) in a given source string (source).
+If the target string is not found, return -1.

+- **Task 3**: Reverse String: Implement a method stringReverse(String source) that reverses the characters in a given string (source).
+Return the reversed string.

+- **Task 4**: Check for Palindrome: Implement a method isPalindrome(String text) that checks if a given string (text) is a palindrome.
+A palindrome is a string that reads the same backward as forward, ignoring non-alphanumeric characters.

+- **Task 5**: Word Guessing Game: Implement a method wordGame() that plays a word guessing game.
+The game should randomly select a word from a list of words and allow the user to guess the word.
+The game should provide feedback and hints to the user.

+### Homework №8 Exceptions

+**The ArrayValueCalculator class**

+This class provides methods for calculating the sum of integers in a 4x4 matrix and validating the input data.
+It uses two exceptions to handle invalid input:

+    ArraySizeException: Thrown when the matrix does not have the correct size (4x4).
+    ArrayDataException: Thrown when any cell in the matrix contains non-integer data.

+The doCalc method calculates the sum of the integers in the matrix and throws an exception if the input data is invalid.
+It first checks the size of the matrix using Arrays.stream(matrix).anyMatch(row -> row.length != 4).
+If the matrix is not 4x4, it throws an ArraySizeException.

+If the matrix has the correct size, it converts each element of the matrix to an integer using Integer.parseInt(matrix[i][j]) and stores the result in a new 2D array.
+It then calculates the sum of all the values in the new array using Arrays.stream(result) .mapToInt(row -> Arrays.stream(row).sum()) .sum() and returns the sum.

+**The ArrayDataException and ArraySizeException classes**

+These classes are used to encapsulate exceptions that arise from invalid input data.
+ArrayDataException is a subclass of NumberFormatException, which is thrown when an attempt is made to convert a string to a number that cannot be parsed.
+ArraySizeException is a subclass of ArithmeticException, which is thrown when an arithmetic operation results in an error.

+**The Main class**

+This class provides an example of how to use the ArrayValueCalculator class.
+It creates three arrays: arr1, arr2, and arr3.
+The first array is a valid 4x4 matrix, the second array has a non-integer value, and the third array has different row lengths.

+The Main class calls the doCalc method for each array and catches any exceptions that are thrown.
+If an exception is thrown, it prints an error message to the console